MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

   </summary>
               Java, Kotlin, and the typical basics.
 Keeping it simple and approachable.

+  **If you don't login to personally identifying sites and you use a clean IP not linked to you,
+           Moonala is very private and probably stable too.
+A lot of the current issues are linked to sites that don't like Moonala's paranoid by default anti-tracking, usually sites requiring a login that is tied to an identity.**

+   Moonala is not trying to be like the rest of the webview browsers.
+Its not the next
+           fox clone or mainstream browser re-skin.
+It is Moonala.

   Q: Other browsers using webview are missing critical features like OAuth2
            and do things like sending the app package in the header.
 What makes Moonala any different?
 How can I daily drive it with these